Planning a Community Lantern Walk

 6. Arrive early to set up tables and greet members.
 Assist in pairing Bigs and Littles and provide a quick demonstration if needed.

-7. See materials list at the bottom that can be used to make a tissue lantern.
+7. See the materials list at the bottom for making a tissue lantern.
 Links to tutorials for different styles of lanterns are also included.

 Keeper of the Spark

-The guiding force behind the entire event, ensuring everything runs smoothly and radiates with light!
+The guiding force behind the gathering, ensuring everything runs smoothly and radiates warmth and light!

 Responsibilities:

 • Share a volunteer signup sheet for special roles: Glow Creator Captain, Guardians of the Flame, Feast Masters, Trailblazer of Light, and Event Architects.
-Remind everyone to fill it out again after a week if needed.
+Follow up after a week to remind everyone to fill it out.

-• Determine the flow of the evening's events and address any questions on WhatsApp, maintaining an awareness of the gathering's details.
+• Determine the flow of the evening’s events and address any questions in the group chat, keeping an eye on all the gathering's details.

 Guardians of the Flame